Proposal & Session Guidelines

 You will be asked to select a format for your presentation, and to form the content of your presentation around it.
 Please see below for the format choices:

-- Innovation Series: Short, carefully prepared talk or demonstration focused on new strategies, processes or techniques that impact the treasury or finance industry, foster learning, inspire or support personal development.
-The typical session should be an up to 20-minute talk by a single presenter followed by 5 - 10 minutes of audience Q&A.
+Innovation Series: Short, carefully prepared talk focused on new strategies, processes or techniques that impact the treasury or finance industry, foster learning, inspire or support personal development.
+The typical session should be an up to 20–25-minute talk by a single presenter followed by 5–10 minutes of audience Q&A.

-- 30 minute sessions may have a maximum of two speakers
+- 30-minute sessions (Innovation) may have a maximum of two speakers

-- Sessions may have a maximum of three speakers
+- 60-minute sessions may have a maximum of three speakers

-- Sessions may have up to three speakers, plus a moderator
+- 75-minute sessions may have a maximum of speakers, which includes a moderator

-- Only ONE financial institution representative or consultant is permitted per session
+- Only ONE financial institution or solutions provider representative or consultant is permitted per session

 Session Descriptions Should Include: